Thicker and Quicker: A Jumbo Token for Fast Plain Vision Transformers: Experiments: Accuracy, Compute Efficiency, and Generality

-\textbf{Setup.} We train models from scratch on ImageNet-21K \cite{ridnik2021imagenetk}.
+\textbf{Setup.} We train models from scratch on ImageNet-21K.
 Since training models on ImageNet-21K is expensive, we leverage a token dropping strategy to reduce costs.
-Specifically, we start training with a $90$\% token drop rate and linearly decrease this value to $10$\%; this halves the total number of tokens processed. \citet{dehghani2024patch} demonstrate the effectiveness of this strategy, i.e., leveraging ``masking'' with plain supervised training.
-Moreover, all the models that we train on ImageNet-21K support token dropping with minimal code changes.

-We train each model architecture once, for $50$ epochs using a $3$e$-3$ learning rate and a $1024$ batch size with the AdamW optimizer \cite{loshchilov2017decoupled} (see Appendix \ref{appendix:1K_hparams} for other hyperparameters).
-Each ViT-base run takes $7$ days, and each ViT-small run takes $3.3$ days on an RTX 4090 GPU.
+Specifically, we start training with a $90$\% token drop rate and linearly decrease this value to $10$\%; this halves the total number of tokens processed. \ccite{dehghani2024patch} demonstrate the effectiveness of this strategy, i.e., leveraging ``masking'' with plain supervised training.
+Plain ViTs support masking with minimal code changes.
+We train each model architecture once, for $50$ epochs using a $3$e-$3$ learning rate and a $1024$ batch size with the AdamW optimizer \ccitep{loshchilov2017decoupled} (see the Appendix \ref{appendix:hparams} for other hyperparameters).

-\textbf{Baselines.} We choose ViT+Registers \{small, base\} to compare with our ViT+Jumbo \{small, base\} sizes.
-This is a more narrow but valid comparison, as the plain ViT is the vision community's preferred architecture at these scales --- due to its simplicity, flexibility, and out-of-the-box compatibility with SSL algorithms.
-For ViT+Registers, we use $R$=$16$; for ViT+Jumbo, we use $J$=$6$ for the small model (since it worked well on ImageNet-1K) and $J$=$3$ for the base model (since $J$=$6$ did not fit in memory; we discuss and demonstrate a solution to this limitation in section \ref{sec:discussion}).
+\textbf{Baselines.} We choose ViT+Registers \{Small, Base\} to compare with our ViT+Jumbo \{Small, Base\} sizes.
+This is a more narrow but valid comparison, as the plain ViT is the vision community's preferred architecture at these scales.
+For ViT+Registers, we use $R$=$16$; for ViT+Jumbo, we use $J$=$6$ for the Small model and $J$=$3$ for the Base model.